drduh/Debian-Privacy-Server-Guide/README.md

     $ echo "Hello, World" | sudo tee /var/www/index.html

-Once Lighttpd is running, request a page from your server in a Web browser or by using cURL:
+Once Lighttpd is running, request a page from the server in a Web browser or by using cURL:

     $ curl -vv http://duh.to/
     Hello, World